Handelabra/WorkshopSample/README.md

 - BaseTest unit testing class
 - Console project for interactive testing

 None of the content in this mod is intended to be balanced for use in-game.
-It is here as an example for you to look at, that is all.
+It is here as an example for you to look at and build from, that is all.